 When people are confronted by sold-out products, the most common response today is to turn to a competitor.
 With the click of a button on a cell phone screen, your customers can buy a competitor’s product without even leaving your store.
 Stock-outs can cause damage beyond losing a single sale, however.
 Consumers today see the lack of products as a lack of service, which makes them less likely to turn to you in the future.

 Think occasionally running out of popular items is unavoidable?
 Think again!
-A reveals that 72% of the time, poor company decisions, not outside factors, cause stock-outs.
+A Harvard Business Review study reveals that 72% of the time, poor company decisions, not outside factors, cause stock-outs.
 A data-based replenishment strategy can eliminate these issues.
 At Evo, we can even help reduce the 28% of stock-outs caused by supply chain issues out of our clients’ control by forecasting those problems using external data in our algorithms.

 3. Use machine learning to make more accurate predictions of what your customers will want before you’ve sourced products or started production.

 If you produce a line of products that no one wants, no amount of advertising will make up for the losses that come from failing to serve customer needs.
 Accurate demand forecasting based on historic data and future trends and buying behavior work together to ensure that your products are exactly right for the current environment.

 Moreover, the right data granularity means you can make not just overall predictions but also store-level forecasts.
 You can ensure that the right products will serve the right local market.
 Customers will feel like you provide better personalization, something now considered integral to service.
 Meanwhile, you’ll avoid unevenly sold merchandise.